eventide-project/docs/user-guide/logging/README.md

 ### Error Level

-The `error` level is used to log an error message immediately before an error is raised.
+The `error` level is used to log an error message before a process terminates.
+The error level should only be used to log fatal, terminal error states.

 ### Warn Level